 - Over-fertilizing or using a fertilizer that is high in nitrogen can cause the plant to produce excessive foliage growth at the expense of flowers.

-- Pests like aphids, spider mites, and thrips can damage blanket flowers and prevent them from blooming.
+- Blanket flowers are generally disease resistant, although powdery mildew and aster yellows can damage blanket flowers and prevent them from blooming.

-- Blanket flowers prefer well-draining soil with a pH of 6.0-7.0.
-If the soil is too dry, waterlogged, or has a poor nutrient balance, it can affect the plant's ability to bloom.
+- Blanket flowers prefer well-draining soil with a pH of 5.5-7.0.
+If the soil is waterlogged or too rich, blooming may be stunted.

 - Young blanket flower plants may not bloom as heavily in their first season as they establish themselves.